CERN-IT-INNOVATION/quantum-gates/docs/source/index.rst

 ~~~~~~~~

 For the computation, we provide :doc:`backends <backends>` out of the box,
-such as the :ref:`efficientbackend` that uses optimized tensor contractions
+such as the :ref:`efficient_backend` that uses optimized tensor contractions
 to simulate 20+ qubits with the statevector method.

 Circuits